llvm/llvm-project/llvm/docs/CommandGuide/llvm-exegesis.rst

 .. option:: --benchmark-repeat-count=<repeat-count>

-  This option enables specifying the number of times to repeat the benchmark when performing latency benchmarks.
-By default, llvm-exegesis will repeat a latency measurement 30 times and then aggregate the results.
+  This option enables specifying the number of times to repeat the measurement when performing latency measurements.
+By default, llvm-exegesis will repeat a latency measurement enough times to balance run-time and noise reduction.

 EXIT STATUS
 -----------